Cooper Hjerpe: Professional career

 The St. Louis Cardinals selected Hjerpe in the first round with the 22nd overall selection of the 2022 Major League Baseball draft.
 He signed with the club for $3.12 million.

-Hjerpe began the 2023 season making his professional debut with the High-A Peoria Chiefs.
+Hjerpe made his professional debut in 2023 with the High-A Peoria Chiefs.
 He missed time during the season due to an elbow injury that required surgery.
 Over ten games (eight starts), he went 2–3 with a 3.51 ERA and 51 strikeouts over 41 innings.
 After the regular season, he played in the Arizona Fall League with the Scottsdale Scorpions.

 To begin the 2024 season, Hjerpe started all 11 games he appeared in for Peoria, posting a 0–3 record with a 3.35 ERA and 56 strikeouts over 37 2/3 innings.
 He was promoted to the Double-A Springfield Cardinals in June, starting in four games with a 2–1 record and 3.07 ERA before being shut down for the season in early July with an elbow injury.

 On April 15, 2025, it was announced that Hjerpe would miss the entirety of the season after undergoing Tommy John surgery.
+On November 18, the Cardinals added Hjerpe to their 40-man roster to protect him from the Rule 5 draft.

+Hjerpe was optioned to the Triple-A Memphis Redbirds to begin the 2026 season.
+He opened the season on the 60-day injured list while recovering from surgery.
+In June, he was activated from the injured list and assigned to the Rookie-level Florida Complex League Cardinals on a rehab assignment.
+His rehab was then transferred to the Single-A Palm Beach Cardinals.
+Following rehab, he was assigned to Springfield, before he was promoted to Memphis.
+Across 15 minor league starts in 2026, Hjerpe had a 0-1 record, a 3.00 ERA, and 61 strikeouts across 42 innings.

+On September 6, 2026, the Cardinals promoted Hjerpe to the major leagues for the first time.
+He made his MLB debut the same day at Coors Field against the Colorado Rockies and struck out six batters across four innings in relief to earn the first win of his career.